Deep sea instrumentation

-Climate change, requiring development and deployment of carbon capture and storage technology (CCS), is one of the most important challenges in this century.
-Through the FME-SUCCESS program, deep sea instrumentation like Bentic Chamber Lander, time-laps camera, microprofiler and deep sea pCO2 and CH4 are available for deep sea research.
+Climate change, requiring development and deployment of carbon capture and storage (CCS) technology, is one of the most important challenges in this century.
+Through the FME-SUCCESS program, deep sea instrumentation like Bentic Chamber Lander, time-lapse camera, microprofiler and deep sea pCO2 and CH4 sensors are available for deep sea research.

 The SUCCESS centre addresses several important areas for CO2 storage in the subsurface: storage performance, sealing properties, injection, monitoring and consequences for the marine environment.
 NIVA participate in the monitoring with sensors development, effect-studies and modeling.